-Vulnerable Populations > Co-occurring disorders; Insurance Status > Medicaid; Vulnerable Populations > Medically or socially complex; Substance abusers
+Vulnerable Populations > Co-occuring disorders; Insurance Status > Medicaid; Vulnerable Populations > Substance abusers

 Problem AddressedMany high-cost Medicaid managed care enrollees have one or more chronic medical conditions along with substance abuse disorders.
 Traditional care management programs use nurses trained to deal primarily (if not exclusively) with medical conditions, thus limiting their success in enhancing outcomes and reducing costs for these patients.

 - Many substance abuse disorders among high-cost Medicaid enrollees: The Medicaid managed care plan at Johns Hopkins HealthCare's Priority Partners found that roughly half of the enrollees that were expected to be high cost in the future (using predictive modeling) had underlying substance abuse disorders.
 In addition, 45 percent of those enrollees readmitted to the hospital shortly after discharge also had substance abuse disorders.

 - Need for substance abuse training: Like their peers at many other Medicaid managed care plans, nurse case managers at Johns Hopkins HealthCare lacked specialized training on substance abuse disorders, and thus did not feel comfortable addressing them in their patients.
 As a result, they tended to focus almost exclusively on appropriate care management and coordination only for their patient's medical issues.